coskudeniz/Forecasting-Sales/README.md

 * LSTM (Long Short-Term Memory) Networks

 ## RESULTS
 The mean of number of sales during the first 8 years rounded to the nearest integer is 4803.
-If this value will be predicted for each month for the following 9 months, the RMSE will be 1290.45.
-The RMSE results calculated using the last 9 months are shown in the table below.
+If this value will be predicted for each month for the following 9 months, the RMSE will be 1290.45 and the R2 score also known as the coefficient of determination will be -0.17.
+The RMSE and R2 Score results calculated using the last 9 months are shown in the table below.
+Hyperparameter tuning and model selection is performed trying to optimize RMSE, not the coefficient of determination.

-Model | RMSE
+Model | RMSE | R2 Score
 --- | ---
-Ridge Regression | 766.69
+Ridge Regression | 766.69 | 0.59
-Random Forest | 349.61
+Random Forest | 349.61 | 0.90
-Exponential Smoothing | __275.58__
+Exponential Smoothing | __275.58__ | 0.89
-SARIMA | 310.46
+SARIMA | 310.46 | __0.93__
-LSTM | 627.10
+LSTM | 689.28 | 0.67